threefoldtech/tfchain/readme.md

 ## Docs

-See [docs](./docs/readme.md) for more information on how to work with TFChain.
+See [docs](./docs/readme.md) for more information on how to work with Ledger Chain.

 ## Bridge

-See [bridge](./bridge/README.md) for more information on the bridge between TFChain TFT and Stellar TFT.
+See [bridge](./bridge/README.md) for more information on the bridge between Ledger Chain TFT and Stellar TFT.

 ## Scripts